serlo/lenabi-exchange-format/README.md

 - Installation is simple and can be done quickly.
 We hope that this will encourage platform administrators to install and update our library.
 - There are some major platforms that we have contact with.
 This way, we can ensure that the library is installed and updated.

 On a more technical basis, bundling all code into the file has great benefits for portability, but it will also increase the file size.
 However, as a transport format, we expect that the upsides will outweigh the downsides.
+Since each H5p file is basically an App / another website you include via iframe in your website you should only use those files from trusted sources and authors.

 Editing the content on the other platform will need an integration of the Serlo Editor, which can be accomplished with another library.
 The technical foundation